Best Apple Apps 2017

 What’s so special?
 Uber is one of the first Siri-enablers.
 The feature to order a ride via simple Siri commands was introduced in 2016 on WWDC event.
 Yes, it doesn’t make it an achievement of this year.
 Still, it’s a very good example of successful technology implementation.

 The lack of Siri integration use cases can be explained by the novelty of the technology.
-In fact, it’s always worth to learn how to enhance a product with voice capabilities from the best apps, even if these apps stay popular without new perks.
+In fact, it’s always worth to learn how to enhance a product with voice capabilities from the best apps on store, even if these apps stay popular without new perks.
 On the other hand, voice interface has its own benefits and target audience.

 Ekibo is a character that turns your journey around Japan into a real adventure.
 This app was awarded as an “App of the Year on iPhone” in Japan.